Mpasha17/customer-order-dashboard/README.md

 ```
 GET /api/customers/{customer_id}/orders?page=1&per_page=10
 ```
-Returns a paginated list of orders for a specific customer.
+Returns a paginated list of orders for a specific customer, grouped by order_id with all items in each order.

 **Query Parameters:**
 - `page` (optional): Page number (default: 1)